jrb-s2c-github/atomika/README.md

 Note that this play will ask for both the account and the sudo password.
 Should it be a root account the "-K" switch should be removed so the sudo password is not prompted for.

-This [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article also provides an explanation into bootstrapping.
+This [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article also provides a more detailed explanation on bootstrapping.

 ### Configure single node topology
 It is possible to boot a single node K8S cluster.
 It may not be best practice, but it can be useful for local testing using